mkrystek/MKBot/README.md

 * Maven
 * Skype account and desktop client (DUH!)

+Since bot needs to control desktop, it is best to run it inside virtual machine.
+So far, it has been tested to run correctly on Windows XP guest.
+You can just run it inside VM and minimize the VM (as long as you change setting to never turn screen off when inactive on guest).

 ## <a name="usage"/>Usage
 Clone repo, modify *config.properties* file accordingly, build jar with dependencies by invoking